McCarron rallies after poor start, Bills beat Bears 28-27

 INJURIES

-Bills: RT Conor McDermott walked gingerly toward the sideline after a 10-yard scramble by McCarron in the third.
-He returned later in the quarter at left tackle.

-Bears: TE Daniel Brown suffered a shoulder injury on a 27-yard catch in the third and left the game. ...
-LB Kasim Edebali was helped off the field and taken from the sideline on a cart with an apparent leg injury after a run by Buffalo on the first play of the fourth quarter.
+Bears: TE Daniel Brown suffered a shoulder injury on a 27-yard catch in the third and left the game.
+Nagy said he's not sure if it's "day by day or week by week." ...
+LB Kasim Edebali was helped off the field and taken from the sideline on a cart with a bruised leg after a run by Buffalo on the first play of the fourth quarter.

 NEXT UP